 For each of the following, counts and percentages will be presented by randomised group.
-Where possible, the absolute risk differences will also be presented with confidence intervals (estimated using the methods described in section 5.1.2.4).
+Where possible, the absolute risk differences will also be presented with confidence intervals:

 6.1 Cause-specific mortality

 Cause-specific mortality (COVID-19, other infection, cardiac, stroke, other vascular, cancer, other medical, external, unknown cause) will be analysed in a similar manner to the primary outcome.